orf/blog-gatsby/src/pages/goodby-simple-hello-gatsby/index.md

 So this is my new blog.
 It's built with [Gatsby](http://gatsbyjs.org/) and deployed with [Netlify](https://netlify.com).
 It's been an absolute pleasure to develop and deploy, you can view the whole source code here: https://github.com/orf/blog-gatsby.
+With Netlify you just push, and it rebuilds the site and deploys it in about 50 seconds.

-Hopefully now I have no excuse to not blog, so I should get back into it.
+Now I have no excuse not to blog.